 \subsubsection{Adaptive Federated Averaging}

-Conventional federated optimization approaches like Federated Averaging (FEDAVG) usually suffer from some main challenges regarding convergence behavior and tuning problems.
-So, researchers have aimed to employ adaptive optimization schemes that represent better performance in non-federated environments (see Fig. \ref{AFL}).
-For example, Reddi et al. \cite{reddi2020adaptive} introduced federated versions of popular adaptive optimizers, namely ADAGRAD, ADAM, and YOGI.
-They intently focused on analyzing the convergence behavior of adaptive optimizers in heterogeneous data sets where the clients' training data may differ in various aspects, such as distribution, size, or quality, considering general non-convex problems.
-Their study lay in the intricate relationship between client heterogeneity and communication efficiency in FL.
-Heterogeneity in the data across clients can pose concerns in attaining appropriate convergence, as the model still needs to generalize well to different data sets and new labels.
-Furthermore, communication efficiency plays an integral role as the model updates are considered to be transmitted between the central server (cloud) and clients due to latency and bandwidth resource limitations.
+Traditional federated optimization methods, like FedAvg, often encounter significant challenges related to convergence behavior and tuning issues.
+Hence, researchers have focused on implementing adaptive optimization schemes that demonstrate improved performance compared to traditional methods in non-federated environments (see Fig.\ref{AFL}).
+For example, Reddi \textit{et al.} \cite{reddi2020adaptive} introduced federated versions of popular adaptive optimizers, namely ADAGRAD, ADAM, and YOGI.
+To address general non-convex problems, their analysis concentrates on examining the convergence behavior of adaptive optimizers in heterogeneous datasets, where the clients' training data may vary in distribution, size, or quality.
+They also delved into the intricate interplay between client heterogeneity and communication efficiency within federated learning.
+Diverse data across clients can pose challenges in achieving optimal convergence, because the model must still generalize effectively across various datasets adapt to new labels.
+Additionally, communication efficiency is crucial because model updates need to be transmitted between the central server (cloud) and clients, considering limitations in latency and bandwidth resources.